Florida has more lenient gun laws than most states.

 (often encompasses the open carry permit)

-Offical Concealed Carry page for Florida.
+Official Concealed Carry page for Florida.